 Additional guidelines for company accounts

-- Set up a corporate email distribution list that includes everyone who needs to access the developer account, and add this email address to the security info associated with the Microsoft account.
+- Set up a corporate email distribution list that includes everyone who needs to access the developer account.
+Add this email address to the security info associated with the Microsoft account.
 This approach allows all the employees on the list to receive security codes that are sent to this alias.
 If setting up a distribution list isn't feasible, you can add an individual's email address to your security info.
-But, the owner of the individual email account will need to be available to access and share the security code when prompted (such as when new security info is added to the account or when it must be accessed from a new device).
+But, the owner of that email address will be the only person who can access and share the security code when prompted (such as when new security info is added to the account or when the account is accessed from a new device).

 - If you need to allow access to the account from a non-trusted PC, limit that access to a maximum of five developers.
 Ideally, these developers should access the account from machines that share the same geographical and network location.

-- Frequently review your company’s security info at https://account.live.com/proofs/Manage to make sure it's all current.
+- Frequently review your company’s security info at https://account.microsoft.com/security to make sure it's all current.

-Developer account security
+Microsoft account security

 When you sign in to Partner Center through your Microsoft account, the system may prompt you to verify your identity by sending a security code, which you must enter to complete the sign-in process.
 We recommend designating PCs that you use frequently as trusted devices.
-When you sign in from a trusted device, you usually won’t be prompted for a code, although you may occasionally be prompted to provide one in specific situations, or if you haven’t signed in on that device in a long time.
+When you sign in from a trusted device, you typically aren't prompted for a code, although you may occasionally be prompted in specific situations or if you haven’t signed in on that device in a long time.
 For more info, see Add a trusted device to your Microsoft account.